CDRH/datura/README.md

 And add your new project to your solr.xml file.
 (Note, these instructions will change with subsequent versions of Solr)

 Restart Solr, Tomcat, or other web container, and then check your install in the Solr web admin interface to make sure everything is configured correctly.

+In case of permission errors, you may have to change group:

+`sudo chown -R tomcat api_projectName_test/`

+and add write permissions

+`sudo chmod -R g+w api_projectName_test/`

+This is why creating the data structure from an existing config may be easier, those commands listed below just in case

+`mkdir -p <project_name>/{bin,data,lib,conf/xslt}` and `cp -R <existing_project>/conf/* <project_name>/conf/`

 ##### <a name="proj_config"></a> Configure Directory
 You will need to add a directory for your new project in this data repository.
 Under projects/, run the following with your own project name subbed in: